hpieris/slate/source/index.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the person to update
+ID | The ID of the person to delete